Cutting & Drilling

 I’ve seen the results of this tool a lot and Tommygun over at Warseer finally convinced me to pick one up.
 This is a specially designed compass that has it’s pencil or drawing tip replaced with a blade.
 It does take some time to get used to and the point and blade can be a bit fidgety.
 Even with all of that against it, if you ever cut more than 3 or 4 circles from cardstock it will be worth every penny.
 I’ll warn you ahead of time, you have to work slowly and carefully but the investment in time will pay off in very nice circles — which, honestly, always look impressive!

-The picture at left is the one I own right now.
+The picture above is the one I own right now.
 It was about $5 on Ebay.
 After using it a number of times I think i will invest in a sturdier one made entirely of metal in the near future.
 Later on in my Advanced Techniques section I’ll post some tutorials on how to best use this tool, maybe I’ll even drop some videos – who knows?

 There are two types of saws that can be a big help here.
 The razor saw and a jewelers saw.